 It sometimes helps to think of a wholesaler as a house flip broker.
 He makes money because he presents you with a good house flipping deal.

-But if the numbers work according to your 70% Rule, even with his fee, you can make money as well.
-In fact, one of the most successful flips that I’ve ever done where I made over $56,000 in net profit, I used a wholesaler to find that deal.
-It was in such bad shape, it turned off every other real estate investor in the area.
-And despite his $5000 finders fee, I still made a very healthy profit
+However, if the numbers work according to your 70% Rule, even with his fee, you can make money as well.
+One of the most successful flips that I’ve ever done was when I made over $56,000 in net profit, I used a wholesaler to find that deal.
+It was in such bad shape, and it turned off every other real estate investor in the area.
+Despite his $5,000 finder’s fee, I still made a very healthy profit

 There are plenty of good deals to be had with wholesale contractors, but only as long as the numbers work.
-Make sure your projections are accurate, you don’t use any “eraser math” in those financial projections and you have a good real estate broker who knows the market, and does exactly how much you can sell the property for.
+Make sure your projections are accurate.
+Don’t use any “eraser math” in those financial projections.
+Have a good real estate broker who knows the market, and knows exactly how much you can sell the property for.

 Recommended House Flipping Posts:

-Be sure to remember that a lot of people begin investing in real estate as a wholesaler, so sometimes because of the fact that they are new and inexperienced, what they think is “an awesome deal” is actually a lousy deal.
-Many wholesalers take the really good deals for themselves and pawn off the leftovers to other real estate investors.
+Remember that many people begin investing in real estate as a wholesaler.
+Unfortunately, because they are usually new and inexperienced, what they think is “an awesome deal” is actually pretty lousy.
+Many wholesalers take the perfect deals for themselves and pawn off the leftovers to other real estate investors.
 So beware.

-Like I said before, many would be real estate investors wholesale for a little bit until they can fund a full on house flip on their own.
-They are waiting for their chance to have enough money, reputation or chutzpah to get started flipping houses on their own.
+Like I said before, many would use real estate wholesalers for a bit until they can fund a full-on house flip on their own.
+They are waiting for their chance to have enough money, grow their reputation, and cast aside their fears to get started flipping houses on their own.

-They are simply taking care of the first step in the house flipping process – which is to find the deal.
+They are merely taking care of the first step in the house flipping process – which is to find the deal.

 Are there experienced and seasoned wholesalers out there?